Veereshym44/getGuideNew/README.md

 ## Getting Started

-To get started with SocialSphere, follow these steps:
+To get started with Get Guide, follow these steps:

 1. Open another terminal and navigate to the `server` folder within the project directory.
 2. Run the following command to install the necessary npm packages for the server: